 - Click Save.

 - Assign specific admin roles to a user

 - Pre-built administrator roles

 - Administrator privilege definitions

-G Suite organizations subject to the Health Insurance Portability and Accountability Act (HIPAA) should review HIPAA Compliance with G Suite and Cloud Identity.
+Organizations subject to the Health Insurance Portability and Accountability Act (HIPAA) should review HIPAA Compliance with Google Workspace and Cloud Identity.

 - Manage Meet video meeting settings